infinum/eightshift-frontend-libs/README.md

 This library is intended to work with [Eightshift Libs](https://github.com/infinum/eightshift-libs/) library and [Eightshift Boilerplate](https://github.com/infinum/eightshift-boilerplate) by containing all frontend parts for your project.

-## Storybook
+## Documentaiton
-You can check all our blocks in storybook on this [link](https://infinum.github.io/eightshift-frontend-libs).
+For the full documentation please check this [link](https://infinum.github.io/eightshift-frontend-libs).

 ## Prerequisites